Behemoth Frontman Nergal: "There's Adolf Hitler in Each One of You."

 “There’s hipster in each one of you.
 This is going to be very controversial for some people, but I bet there’s Adolf Hitler in each one of you as well, maybe a little percent.
 We are everything.”

-Whether that’s what Nergal was trying to say here, I’m not sure (I think he was at least alluding to it (if the ‘hipster’ comments have any connotation)), but the sentiment that we all have some monster in us, waiting to get out, no matter how ‘good’ or ‘moral’ we may strive to, or even actually, be, is indeed one we that should have learned back in ‘45.
+Whether that’s what Nergal was trying to say here, is a moo point (though I personally think #Important #TheMostImportant *MyOpinionIsTheOnlyOpinion he was at least alluding to it (or: if the ‘hipster’ comments have any connotation)), but the sentiment that we all have some monster in us, waiting to get out, no matter how ‘good’ or ‘moral’ we may strive to, or even actually, be, is indeed one we that should have learned back in ‘45.
 You think the shit-head neo-Nazi or the crazed Antifa member has ever given any kind of a thought to the possibility of a subconscious, malicious ‘arms dealer’?
-Of course not, because if they did they wouldn’t be able to justify their actions. it’s not whether or not they are evil, but whether they realize that they might be, and that they do not hold so many of the answers to warrant any right to them to make that call.
+Of course not, because if they did they wouldn’t be able to justify their actions, and realize that t’s not whether or not a person is evil, but whether she realizes that she might be, and that she does not hold so many of the answers to warrant any right to them to make that call–

 So what are you going to do about it?
 I’m going to go home and drink a beer, conspire to bring down the patriarchy from the comfort of my own bean-bag chair snugged cozily by the fire.
 You gonna get pissed off at me for bringing that up, bruh?
 Call up the church and let them know that, once again, those craaazy metalheads are turning us all into satanists?
 Or maybe just call the cops on me for my long hair and my disgusting Pantera t-shirt.

 I was listening to The Flaming Lips the last time that happened to me…